Back-to-School Task Force: Your Questions AnsweredPosted: August 19, 2021

 As students begin to head back to in-person or hybrid learning, it is important that parents and students are equipped to notice specific symptoms and know how to respond to them.
 The symptoms of the virus have presented similarly to the common cold or influenza virus, but specifically for the Delta variant, it is important look out for runny noses and/or sore throats.
 Don’t be alarmed if your child is sent home if he or she displays these symptoms, as schools are doing their best to keep their doors open and everyone safe.
 If your child, or anyone in the household, is experiencing these symptoms, they should get tested and limit contact with others.

 Isolation is when you separate yourself or your child from others when infected.
-This includes those who are asymptomatic (tested postive but have no symptoms).
+This includes those who are asymptomatic (tested positive but have no symptoms).
 Those infected should avoid contact with others as much as possible.
 If there are others in the household, designate a specific room and bathroom to be used and wear a mask at all times if leaving those designated rooms.
 Isolation should last 10 days from the date of the positive COVID-19 test or the onset of symptoms.
 If the patient experiences no symptoms and a full 24 hours of no fever after the 10 days, then the patient can return to a regular routine.
 If symptoms persist, continue to isolate.
 Immunocompromised patients should isolate for 20 days and speak with their doctors for further recommendations.

 Quarantine should occur after exposure to limit transmission during the incubation process, as someone may be infectious at that time.
 The entire quarantine period is 14 days.
 Some caveats to these guidelines include: